 A. Amla or Indian Gooseberry: The Indian gooseberry is rich in vitamin C, which is one of the best nutrients to consume for a healthy heart.
 Other vitamin C rich foods include oranges and lemons.

-B. Soy : Foods made from soy, including tofu and soy milk etc., are also great for the heart, as these are rich in essential vitamins and minerals, as well as proteins and polyunsaturated fats.
-The last nutrient in particular helps in lowering the levels of LDL or bad cholesterol in the blood, reducing risks of heart diseases.
+B. Soy: Foods made from soy, including tofu and soy milk, etc., are also great for the heart, as these are rich in essential vitamins and minerals, as well as proteins and polyunsaturated fats.
+The last nutrient, in particular, helps in lowering the levels of LDL or bad cholesterol in the blood, reducing the risks of heart diseases.

-C. Berries : Blueberries, strawberries, acai berries etc., are extremely rich in antioxidants, which help in reducing inflammation and reduce risks of heart diseases.
-Blueberries contain anthocanins, which are antioxidants important for lowering cholesterol levels.
+C. Berries: Blueberries, strawberries, acai berries, etc., are extremely rich in antioxidants, which help in reducing inflammation and reduce risks of heart diseases.
+Blueberries contain anthocyanins, which are antioxidants important for lowering cholesterol levels.

-E. Oatmeal : This basic breakfast might just help in preventing a potentially fatal condition by protecting your heart.
-Oats are very rich in soluble fibre, which is key to maintaining a healthy heart.
-Oats also contain beta glucan, which fights build-up of fats or lipids in the body.
+E. Oatmeal: This basic breakfast might just help in preventing a potentially fatal condition by protecting your heart.
+Oats are very rich in soluble fiber, which is key to maintaining a healthy heart.
+Oats also contain beta-glucan, which fights the build-up of fats or lipids in the body.

-H. Spinach : Green vegetables are generally healthy for you, as they help in management in your weight, but spinach is particularly great for your heart.
-It is rich in carotenoids which fight oxidative stress in the body, as well as folic acid,I. which prevents the hardening of arteries.
+H. Spinach: Green vegetables are generally healthy for you, as they help in management in your weight, but spinach is particularly great for your heart.
+It is rich in carotenoids that fight oxidative stress in the body, as well as folic acid,I. which prevents the hardening of arteries.

 Diet has a big role to play in the well-being and health of the heart.
 What you eat lays the foundation for a healthy or unhealthy heart, which may ultimately end up determining your overall well-being and longevity.

-- Soft Drinks or Sugary Drinks: These also include energy drinks, which often contain high levels of sugar, which is harmful for any heart patient.
-These soft drinks contain high amount of calories, which lead to a spike in the levels of blood sugar.
+- Soft Drinks or Sugary Drinks: These also include energy drinks, which often contain high levels of sugar, which is harmful to any heart patient.
+These soft drinks contain a high amount of calories, which leads to a spike in the levels of blood sugar.
 These drinks also increase your chances of weight gain.
-So the next time you feel like quenching your thirst, along with meals, simply opt for water or other naturally hydrating drinks like coconut water, and skip that soda.
+So the next time you feel like quenching your thirst, along with meals, simply opt for water or other naturally hydrating drinks like coconut water and skip that soda.
 This is particularly important for heart patients to follow.

 - Trans Fats: Again, most packaged snacks, as well as junk foods contain this harmful ingredient.
-Trans fats, sometimes labelled as hydrogenated oils on processed foods, is the ultimate nemesis of a heart patient and should always be kept at an arm’s length.
-Chocolates, cookies, chips and other common snacking foods contain trans fats and hence, should be avoided by heart patients.
+Trans fats, sometimes labeled as hydrogenated oils on processed foods, is the ultimate nemesis of a heart patient and should always be kept at an arm’s length.
+Chocolates, cookies, chips, and other common snacking foods contain trans fats and hence, should be avoided by heart patients.

-Following strategies will keep you heart Healthy and Happy –
+Following strategies will keep your heart Healthy and Happy –

 By making just a few small changes to our lives, we can all live longer, better, more heart-healthy lives.
 Here are five simple things you can do to keep your heart healthy and happy.